printezisn/minionsuite/README.md

 # MinionSuite

-A dotnet CLI tool with scaffolding generators to make every day development easier.
+A dotnet CLI tool with scaffolding generators to make everyday development easier.

 ## Installation